ansible/community-docs/contributor_path.rst

 Regular contribution makes you a member of the community and leads to respect of other community members.
 Do you respect people who give good to others?
 Do you respect people who help you as a user whose feature request was implemented or who help you as a programmer to finish your pull request?

 Be persistent and act gradually.
 Great result is just a product of time and effort.
-Let's go then!
+Here's how to get started.

 .. note::